The Latest: Trump responds to flattery from South Korea’s president in trade meeting at White House

 Asked about famine in Gaza, Trump talked about Hamas’ attack on Israel in October 2023 and about the people still being held hostage by the militant group.

-He said the U.S. is spending a lot of money to help feed the hungry in Gaza and that, “I think within the next two to three weeks you’re going to have a pretty good conclusive ending.”
+He said the U.S. is spending a lot of money to help feed hungry people in Gaza, and he added, “I think within the next two to three weeks you’re going to have a pretty good conclusive ending.”

 Trump says he plans to travel to China later this year

-President Trump said he would be traveling to China “at some point probably this year” after he said Chinese President Xi Jinping would like him to go to China.
+Trump said he would be traveling to China “at some point probably this year” after he said Chinese President Xi Jinping would like him to visit.

 Trump called the bilateral ties “a very important relationship.”